marcelganczak/swift-js-transpiler/README.md

 ```

 The test will iterate through all swift files within the test directory,
-run both the original Swift code and the transpiled TypeScript code and compare the console output.
+run both the original Swift code and the transpiled TypeScript/Java code and compare the console output.

 License
 ==============